 Dachau Concentration Camp Tour: DIY

-During my visit to Dachau, I did a DIY tour.
+During my visit to Dachau, I did a DIY tour before spending time exploring Bavaria and going to Oktoberfest.
 During my student abroad in college, I visited Buchenwald concentration camp near Weimar, Germany and the guided tour was difficult for me.
 I felt that I needed more time to just be in the space and reflect.
 When the tour took us inside the crematorium I had to leave.
 It was too much for me.
 Because of my experience at Buchenwald I decided to go on my own.